ZhenkaiShou/alembic/_posts/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 - **Variational autoencoders (VAE)**: We use a decoder network $ \hat{o}\_{t} = d(\text{sampled}(\phi(o_{t}))) $ to reconstruct the original observation.
 Parameters in $ \phi(\cdot) $ will be trained along with $ d(\cdot) $ to minimize the VAE loss.

 <a name="fig-2"></a>
-{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/feature_learning.png" caption="**Fig. 2** Average reward across multiple environments with different feature learning methods.
+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/feature_learning.png" caption="<b>Fig. 2</b> Average reward across multiple environments with different feature learning methods.
 (Source: original paper)" width="100%" %}

 Each feature learning method has its own pros and cons. [**Fig. 2**](#fig-2) compares different feature learning methods across multiple environments.
 It is difficult to tell which one is the best except for **Pixels** whose overall performance is bad.